ArcanaFramework/arcana/docs/source/index.rst

-Although designed to efficiently handle the requirements typical of medical imaging workflows (i.e. manipulation of file-based images by various third-party tools), at its core, Arcana is a common framework, which could be used to design analyses in any field.
+Although designed to efficiently handle the requirements typical of medical imaging workflows (i.e. manipulation of file-based images by various third-party tools), at its core, Arcana is a general framework, which could be used to design analyses in any field.
 If you do end up using Arcana in a different domain please post an issue about it in the `issue tracker <https://github.com/Australian-Imaging-Service/arcana/issues>`_